Christina Aguilera: Personal life

-From 2000 to September 2001, Aguilera dated dancer Jorge Santos, whom she met whilst filming one of her music videos.
+From 2000 to September 2001, Aguilera dated dancer Jorge Santos, whom she met while filming one of her music videos.
 She began dating music executive Jordan Bratman in late 2002.
 They got engaged in February 2005.
-On November 19, 2005, they married on an estate in Napa County, California, holding a private traditional Jewish ceremony.
+On November 19, 2005, they married on an estate in Napa County, California, in a private traditional Jewish ceremony.
 They have a son, Max Liron Bratman, born in 2008.
-In September 2010, the couple had separated and she filed for divorce in October 2010, which was finalized in April 2011 and included joint custody of their son.
+In September 2010, the couple had separated, and she filed for divorce in October 2010, which was finalized in April 2011 and included joint custody of their son.

 In November 2010, Aguilera began dating production assistant Matthew Rutler, whom she met while filming the musical Burlesque.
 Aguilera was arrested for public intoxication in March 2011, while Rutler was booked for driving under the influence.
 However, the charges against Rutler were dropped the following month.
 In 2014, they became engaged on Valentine's Day.
 Later that year, Aguilera gave birth to their daughter, Summer Rain Rutler.

 After being raised Catholic, she learned about Judaism in the mid-2000s.
-In 2022, she opened up about depression and anxiety, stating "I experienced a lot of trauma in my childhood [...]
+During 2022, she opened up about depression and anxiety, stating: "I experienced a lot of trauma in my childhood [...]
 I've definitely had struggles in the past with depression and anxiety.
 It's a constant battle to overcome a mind that is anxious, a mind that is always second-guessing".
-Aguilera has also been sharing about insecurity and struggling with body image early in her career.
+Aguilera also has shared about insecurity and struggling with body image early in her career.

 In 2007, Aguilera purchased a Mediterranean-style mansion in Beverly Hills for $11.5 million, which she sold for $13.5 million in March 2013.
-Shortly afterwards, she acquired a house in the Mulholland Estates' private enclave, at the Santa Monica Mountains, for $10 million and currently resides there with her family.
+Shortly afterward, she acquired a house in the Mulholland Estates' private enclave at the Santa Monica Mountains for $10 million.
+She currently resides there with her family.